commonsharp/SurvivalProject-Server/README.md

 - [ ] User shop I

 # TODO
+- [ ] Change the infinity games timers to ticks-based instead of a new thread with a timer.
 - [ ] Random characters
 - [x] Consider moving to a game server engine.
 - [ ] Change the server sockets to NIO sockets.